gorohoroh/rider-visual-studio-asp.net-core-fundamentals/README.md

 <p>Creating <em>appsettings.Development.json</em>:</p>
 <ol>
     <li>Creating via copy-paste of <em>appsettings.json</em> works a little better than in Visual Studio
-        because Rider suggest entering a name for the copy before actually creating it, and then suggests adding the new file to Git.
+        because Rider suggests entering a name for the copy before actually creating it, and then suggests adding the new file to Git.
     </li>
     <li>However, Rider doesn't by default nest <em>appsettings.Development.json</em> under <em>appsettings.json</em>
         as Visual Studio does.
-Had to click <em>File Nesting Settings</em> in the toolbar and manually enter a nesting rule: <em>parent: .json, child: .Development.json</em>.<br><img width="600" src="images/appsettings_nesting.png">
+I had to click <em>File Nesting Settings</em> in the toolbar and manually enter a nesting rule: <em>parent: .json, child: .Development.json</em>.<br><img width="600" src="images/appsettings_nesting.png">
     </li>